 Making an investment in upgrading your surveillance technology could realistically achieve ROI within a year through better prevention of theft and fraudulent claims in addition to improved operational oversight.
 Technological advances in digital IP video cameras and recorders has resulted in captured images are clearer, no matter what the lighting conditions are.

-A VSaaS provider will work with you to ensure video data is easily retrievable, ensuring collection of surveillance video evidence doesn’t take up extra time or resources.
+A Video Surveillance as a Service provider will work with you to ensure video data is easily retrievable, ensuring collection of surveillance video evidence doesn’t take up extra time or resources.
 This also enables your team to ensure the swift collection of compensation when any store property is damaged or stolen.
 Your team will be able to work from anywhere, as storing data in the cloud will allow them to efficiently monitor any store location from anywhere with an internet connection.

 Choosing a VSaaS Provider